igorralexsander/aws-advanced-training/s3/README.md

 ## Event Notification

-Only SQS Standard queue is allowed, SQS FIFO is not allowed.
+Only SQS or SNS Standard queue is allowed, SQS, SNS FIFO is not allowed.

 ## Byte Range Request